Jordan-Prescott/enterprise_programming-uni/FilmMVC/README.md

 #####Deleting A Film.
 To delete a film click the 'Delete' button found at the side of each film entry in the table.
 This will then delete that film and reload the /home page where that film will no longer be shown as it was deleted from the database.

+##Documentation
+For documentation on the application code itself please find generated java docs in the doc folder.